Exploring the Mysteries of the Seven-Day Cycle

 The second day of the week is dedicated to the Moon and has a special relation with the emotional plane.

 Esoterically, the Moon guides Linga-Sharira, the “subtle body” of human beings.
 This is the third among the seven principles of consciousness, and includes the DNA, the hereditary trends and the karmic inheritance from past lives regarding physical body.

-Regent of the zodiacal sign of Cancer, the Moon places in our agenda the vulnerable aspect of existence.
+Ruler of the zodiacal sign of Cancer, the Moon places in our agenda the vulnerable aspect of existence.
 Its influence stimulates self-forgetfulness and devotion.
 It reveals our suffering, and the need to transcend emotional attachment and indulgence.